kumeS/chatAI4R/README.md

-# chatAI4RBI: Chat-based Artificial Intelligence for R and Bioinformatics
+# chatAI4R: Chat-based Artificial Intelligence for R and Bioinformatics

 ## Description

-Chat-based Artificial Intelligence (AI) for R and Bioinformatics, "chatAI4RBI," is an R package designed to integrate the ChatGPT API and other APIs with bioinformatics.
+chatAI4R, chat-based Artificial Intelligence (AI) for R and Bioinformatics, is an R package designed to integrate the ChatGPT API and other APIs with bioinformatics.
 This package aims to enable efficient data analysis and knowledge discovery based on a large language model (LLM)-based AI technique, ChatGPT.
 The package provides basic functions for the LLM usage and provides a set of functions capable of executing analysis methods for bioinformatics.

-chatAI4RBI is an experimental effort that aims to build applications using the basic functions in the chatAI4RBI package, in addition to building R functions that implement various LLM functions.
+chatAI4R is an experimental effort that aims to build applications using the basic functions in the chatAI4R package, in addition to building R functions that implement various LLM functions.

 ## About this project and future developments